Uniqueness of the Cauchy datum for the tempered-in-time response and conductivity operator of a plasma: Introduction

-Together with system (\ref{eq:RVMS}) a variety of reduced models are also in use for modeling plasmas and gases in special cases.
-For instance, at moderate energies the non-relativistic version is used, which follows from~(\ref{eq:RVMS}) by setting $\gamma(p) = 1$, so that $v(p) = p/m_\species$ and $C_\species$ reduces to the non-relativistic Landau collision operator.

-When the plasma is weakly collisional, the terms $C_\species$ on the right-hand side of the kinetic equation can be neglected and one recovers the Vlasov-Maxwell system both in the relativistic and non-relativistic versions.
+However, a variety of reduced models are also in use for modeling plasmas and gases in special cases.
+For instance, at moderate energies the non-relativistic version is used, which follows from~(\ref{eq:RVMS}) by setting $\gamma_\species(p) = 1$, so that $v_\species(p) = p/m_\species$, and by replacing $C_\species$ with the non-relativistic Landau collision operator.
+When the collision operator $C_\species$ can be neglected, one recovers the Vlasov-Maxwell system both in the relativistic and non-relativistic versions.
 The Vlasov-Maxwell system can be further reduced, when all effects of the magnetic field can be neglected; then Maxwell's equations are replaced by the Poisson equation for the electrostatic potential $\phi$, $\Ef =-\nabla \phi$, and the Vlasov-Maxwell system reduces to the Vlasov-Poisson system.

-For electrically neutral particles, $q_\species=0$, the electromagnetic part of the system can be dropped and the collision operator $C_\species$ is given by the Boltzmann operator.
+For electrically neutral particles (a gas), $q_\species=0$, the electromagnetic part of the system can be dropped and the collision operator $C_\species$ is given by the Boltzmann operator.
 This gives the Boltzmann equation \cite{Cercignani1975}.
-The Boltzmann equation can be modified by replacing the Boltzmann collision operator with other models of collisions, such as the BGK (Bhatnagar, Gross and Krook \cite{Bhatnagar1954}) operator leading to the BGK kinetic model \cite{Cercignani1975}.
+One can also replace the collision operator by simpler models, such as the BGK (Bhatnagar, Gross and Krook \cite{Bhatnagar1954}) operator, leading to the BGK kinetic model \cite{Cercignani1975}.

-The cases mentioned above are just some of the most common kinetic models for plasmas and gases but other ``combinations'' for self-consistent forces and collision operators are also considered.
-The literature on kinetic models is vast with far-reaching applications and we shall not attempt to give a review here.
+The cases mentioned above are just some of the most common kinetic models for plasmas and gases but other ``combinations'' of self-consistent forces and collision operators are also considered.
+The literature on kinetic models is vast and has many applications.
+We shall not attempt to give a review here.

+In this paper we are particularly interested in applications to the study of high-frequency electromagnetic waves in high-temperature plasmas.
+For such problems, relativistic effects have to be accounted for (at least for the electrons), but collisions can be neglected, i.e. $C_\species = 0$, since the time scale of interest is much shorter than the collision time.
+In addition, the wave is a small perturbation of the electromagnetic fields of the plasma so that a formal linearization of the Vlasov equation can be physically justified.
+As a result, the linearized relativistic Vlasov-Maxwell system is the physically appropriate model for such applications.
+Simpler models such as the linearized non-relativistic Vlasov-Maxwell or the linearized Vlasov-Poisson system, even in reduced dimension $d<3$, can be interesting as well, for fundamental plasma theory.